n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/MauticTrigger/README.md

 You can find authentication information for this node [here](../../../credentials/Mautic/README.md).
 :::

-## Events

-- Contact Channel Subscription Change Event
-- Contact Deleted Event
-- Contact Identified Event
-- Contact Points Changed Event
-- Contact Updated Event
-- Email Open Event
-- Email Send Event
-- Form Submit Event
-- Page Hit Event
-- Text Send Event

 ## Example Usage

-This workflow allows you to receive updates when a form is submitted in Mautic using the Mautic Trigger node and send a confirmation SMS to the user.
+This workflow allows you to receive updates when a form is submitted in Mautic using the Mautic Trigger node and send an SMS confirmation to the submitter.
 You can also find the [workflow](https://n8n.io/workflows/721) on n8n.io.
 This example usage workflow would use the following node.
 - [Mautic Trigger]()
 - [Twilio](../../nodes/Twilio/README.md)